How To Increase Your Overall Self-Esteem Or Self-Confidence

 Questioning the messages

 Whatever messages they received, people with low self-esteem believe them in a very strong, unthinking way.
 They can increase their sense of self-worth when they start to identify, question, discredit, and stop living by those messages.
-Getting past the beliefs that arise from an unhappy childhood is a huge topic and beyond my pay grade so I won't try to go into more detail on that.
+Getting past the beliefs that arise from an unhappy childhood is a huge topic and beyond this article so I won't try to go into more detail on that.
 Like I said though, there are a lot of other resources devoted to it.

 Gaining self-esteem through your actions and accomplishments